DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer: Introduction

-Specifically, the deformable mixer encoder of our DeMTG consists of channel-aware mixing and spatial-aware deformable convolution.
-Motivated by the success of deformable convolutional networks~\citep{defcnn_2019} in vision tasks, our deformable mixer encoder learns different deformed features for each task based on more efficient sampling spatial locations and channel location mixing ($i.e.,$ deformed feature).
-It learns multiple deformed features highlighting more informative regions with respect to the different tasks.
-The task-aware gating transformer decoder of our DeMTG consists of task interaction block and task query gating blocks.
+Specifically, the deformable mixer encoder of our DeGMix consists of channel-aware mixing convolution and spatial-aware deformable convolution.
+Motivated by the success of deformable convolutional networks~\cite{defcnn_2019} in vision tasks, our deformable mixer encoder learns different deformed features for each task based on more efficient sampling spatial locations and channel location mixing ($i.e.,$ deformed feature).
+It learns multiple deformed features that highlight more informative regions with respect to the different tasks.
+The task-aware gating transformer decoder of our DeGMix consists of task interaction block and task query gating blocks.
 In the task-aware gating transformer decoder, the multiple deformed features are fused and fed into our task interaction block.
 We use the fused feature to generate task-interacted features via a multi-head self-attention for model task interactions.
 Current Transformer-based studies for MTL use regular query tokens.
 In contrast, we use deformed features as query tokens via attention with gating, which increases the task awareness for the final representation output by the Task-aware Gating Transformer Decoder.
 Thus, we use deformed features directly as \textit{query} tokens to focus on the task awareness of each task.
 We expect the set of candidate \textit{key/value} to be from task-interacted features.
-Then, our task query gating block uses the deformed features and task-interacted features as input and generates the selected task awareness features.
+Then, our task query gating block uses the deformed features and task-interacted features as input and generates the dynamically selected task awareness features.

-In this way, our deformable mixer encoder selects more valuable regions as deformed features to alleviate the lack of global modeling in CNN.
-The task-aware gating transformer decoder performs the task interactions by self-attention and enhances task awareness via a query-based Transformer with a shared gating.
-This design both reduces computational costs and focuses on task awareness features.
+In this way, our deformable mixer encoder adaptively selects informative spatial regions as deformed features to alleviate the lack of global modeling in CNN.
+The task-aware gating transformer decoder performs the task interactions by self-attention and enhances task awareness via a query-based Transformer with a spatial gating.
+By integrating the complementary advantages of both modules, the framework delivers deformable and comprehensive representations from local and global perspectives, while maintaining efficiency and emphasizing task-specific relevance.